Stanka Zlateva: Biography

 Stanka Zlateva grew up in an athletic family.
 Her original mentor was her brother, who was older than her by 8 years, who was also a wrestling champion and had earned medals in high school tournaments.
 He trained the young Stanka in different sports from age of 10.
 He admits that his sister's progress in sports surprised him to the extent that shortly, wrestling with his younger sister became a difficult challenge and served as a great training for him.
 By the time she was 12, she was able to pin her brother in a matter of seconds in wrestling matches.
 Despite his wish to serve his own training goals, she was no longer interested in wrestling her 20-year-old brother.
 In an informal wrestling match, when she was 13, she competed against the local 17-year-old male wrestling champion in the province of Sliven in Bulgaria.
 She pinned him two minutes after the start of the match.
 This event resulted in public attention for young Zlateva's wrestling skills.
 Subsequently, in 1997 at age 14, she was formally engaged in wrestling training by a professional coach, Demir Demirev and subsequently she was trained by Valeri Raychev in the Kyustendil sports club and in the national team, as well as with Ognyan Raychev in the national team.
 Since 2006, she has been competing for Levski Sofia, where her coach is former world champion and triple European champion Simeon Shterev.
 Zlateva formerly attended the sports school "Pierre de Coubertin" in Yambol.

 In late 2010, it was revealed that Zlateva had been offered to compete for Azerbaijan at the 2012 Olympics, but had steadfastly refused to discuss any such possibility with the Azeris, as she would only be willing to represent Bulgaria.
 She had previously turned down similar attempts by Kazakhstan and Uzbekistan to encourage a nationality switch.

+On 18 March 2026, representatives of 50 Bulgarian wrestling clubs submitted a formal request to the Bulgarian Wrestling Federation and the Ministry of Youth and Sports to convene an extraordinary General Assembly.
+The main goals of the requested assembly are to change the federation's leadership, including the removal of Zlateva its president, and to adopt a new statute.
+The initiative, represented by lawyer Stanislav Trendafilov, stems from ongoing disputes over centralized training policies versus athletes' preference for working with personal coaches.